Cluster nearby stops

 Cluster "A"

-The northern cluster (marked with letter A in the preceding figure) consists of four jobs that meet the criteria for clustering, as specified in the stopConfig object.
+The northern cluster consists of four jobs that meet the criteria for clustering, as specified in the stopConfiguration object.

-In case of Job_5 (stop 2), that job falls short of at least one criterion, which prevents it from being included in the cluster.
-As the following distance measurement shows, Job_5 is located outside of the upper maxDiameter limit of 100 meters between that stop and its furthest potential neighbor:
+In case of Job_5 (stop 2), that job falls short of the maxIntraStopDistance criterion, which prevents it from being included in the cluster.
+Including Job_5 in the cluster would require walking more than the 250-meter maxIntraStopDistance limit.

-To ensure that the optimization algorithm includes stop 2 in the cluster, increase the maxDistance limit from 100 to a value between 102 and 1000.
+To ensure that the optimization algorithm includes stop 2 in the cluster, increase the maxIntraStopDistance limit from 250 to a value large enough to accommodate the walking distance to and from Job_5.

 Cluster "B"

-In case of the southern cluster (marked with letter B in the solution visualization), the introduction of clustering causes a significant update to the resulting solution:
+In case of the southern cluster (B), the introduction of clustering causes a significant update to the resulting solution as compared with a corresponding solution which did not use clustering.
+In this case, clustering prevented a detour through a one-way street:

 Because stops 9 and 10 are located around the corner along a one-way street, the solution without clustering requires the vehicle to take a detour along the one-way street to serve these stops.
 However, when the optimization algorithm clusters these stops, the vehicle parks at what is now stop 5.
 The mail carrier can then serve the stops around the corner on foot, return to the vehicle, and continue the trip along a shorter route, saving both fuel and time.